 The first meeting of the enlarged European Parliament took place in Strasbourg on Monday (15th Jan).

-The first meeting of the enlarged European Parliament took place in Strasbourg on Monday (15th Jan).
+Background: The first meeting of the enlarged European Parliament took place in Strasbourg on Monday (15th Jan).
 Experienced European Parliamentarians were joined by some 40 delegates from the three new member countries of the EEC -- Great Britain, Ireland and Denmark.
 However, the new delegates were only seated after a politically delicate game of 'musical chairs' had been resolved; and 15 Labour politicians from Britain were not present to take part at all.

 The seating problems arose because of the very nature of the European Parliament.
 Here, delegates do not sit in National groups, they sit in Political groups.
 So if for example the Conservatives from Britain and Denmark do not with to sit with Germany's Christian Democrats, or the French Gaullists, then where do they sit?